 OA can be called primary or secondary.
 Primary OA has no known cause.
 Secondary OA is caused by another disease, infection, injury, or deformity.
 OA starts with the breakdown of cartilage in the joint.
 As the cartilage wears down, the bone ends may thicken and form bony growths.
 These growths are called bone spurs.
 Bone spurs can limit joint movement.
 Bits of bone and cartilage may float in the joint space.
 Fluid-filled cysts may form in the bone.
 These can also limit joint movement.

 Who is at risk for osteoarthritis?

 The risk factors of OA include:

 Extra weight.
 Being overweight can put stress on such joints as the knees over time.

 Injury or overuse.
 Severe injury to a joint, such as the knee, can lead to OA.
 Injury may also result from overuse or misuse over time.

 What are the symptoms of osteoarthritis?

 The most common symptom of OA is pain after overuse or inactivity of a joint.
 Symptoms usually happen slowly over years.
 Symptoms can occur a bit differently in each person.
 They may include:

 Joint stiffness.
 This often happens after sleep or inactivity.

 Less movement in the joint over time

-A grinding feeling in the joint when moved, as the cartilage wears away (in more advanced stages)
+A grinding feeling in the joint when moved, as the cartilage wears away (in later stages)

 The symptoms of OA can be like other health conditions.
 Make sure to see your healthcare provider for a diagnosis.

 How is osteoarthritis diagnosed?

 The process starts with a health history and a physical exam.
 You may also have X-rays.
 This test uses a small amount of radiation to create images of bone and other body tissues.

 How is osteoarthritis treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.
 The goal of treatment is to ease joint pain and stiffness, and improve joint movement.
 Treatment may include: